pietracorvo/superconductor/README.md

   - input of gridpoints in x and y direction (gridpointX, gridpointY)
   - input of the matrix geometrymask (with size gridpointX x gridpointY), with entry 0 for no conductor (or hole) and entry 1 for conductor
   - input of boundary conditions whole_current and Ha
-  - executeion of holefinder.m to detect and classify holes
+  - execution of holefinder.m to detect and classify holes
   - execution of currents to detect borders of the chip geometry
   - calculation of Nconst (Numerical solution of folding integral needed for Eint)
 - **iterate_G.m**: